doobah/icepack/README.md

 - A flag stating whether the root object is a reference type [bool]
 - For each reference-type object:
   - The object's type ID [uint]
-  - If the object is an array:
+  - If the object is an array, list, hashset, or dictionary:
-    - The length of the array [int]
+    - The length [int]
 - If the root object is a value type:
   - The serialized form of the root object [?]
 - For each object:
-  - The serialized form of that object [?] (see sub-formats below)
+  - The serialized form of that object [?]
 ```

 Structs have the format: